Clubhouse Games: Gameplay

 Clubhouse Games is a compilation of board, card, and tabletop games from around the world.
 The game is compatible with the Nintendo DS Rumble Pak.
 If the Rumble Pak is inserted, the Nintendo DS will vibrate when it is the player's turn in the game.
 The compilation contains three different game modes: Free Play, Stamp Mode, and Mission Mode.

 In free-play mode, the player may choose any of the 42 games available to play.
 Clubhouse Games divides its 42 games up into eight categories.
-These are the categories and the titles found in each: